foluke-ui-kit/start-react/STARTHERE.README.md

 - `npm run dev`: Development watches for changes build with mapping - launches browsersync and webpack in watch mode.
 - `npm run liveview` : Liveview fires up BrowserSync and launches you default browser
 - `npm run webpack` : Use webpack to build and watch in production mode
-- `npm run setup-start-react` : Runs CLI interface that setups and makes changes to project name, github url, author, etc in the package/bower.json, README.md.
+- `npm run setup-start-react` : Runs CLI interface that setups and makes changes to the project name, github url, author, etc in the package/bower.json, README.md.
 Creates a project_name.config.json to store config variables.

 ### Creating components -- Get to work.